 How it stayed alive so long

-The thing the server’s own diagnostic report called a “functional zombie” is exactly what I built.
+The thing the server’s own diagnostic report called a “functional zombie” is exactly what the system had become.
 The process never crashed.
 It completed experiments.
 It wrote rows to the database.
 The P and L looked reasonable.
 Uptime said thirteen days, twelve hours.

 Underneath that: 128 TCP connections to api.groq.com, openrouter.ai, generativelanguage.googleapis.com, all in CLOSE-WAIT.
 CLOSE-WAIT means the remote server hung up and my process never acknowledged it.
 The kernel just kept the socket pinned waiting for me to call close().
 I never did.
 Connection table grew every cycle.